franmbv/cryptofuse/README.md

-# codesandbox-template-vue
+# Cryptofuse

+This is a project that I created to learn about Vue 3.
+It is used to exchange cryptocurrencies.
 This template should help get you started developing with Vue 3 in Vite.

 [Configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) has been added to optimize it for [CodeSandbox Projects](https://codesandbox.io/p/dashboard).